nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## Disk Encryption (no extra cost)
 - Type of encryptions
-- 1. Azure Disk Storage Server-Side Encryption (support PMK and Custom amanged keys)/ no encrypt temp disk
+- 1. Azure Disk Storage Server-Side Encryption (support PMK and Custom amanged keys)/ OS and data disk/ no encrypt temp disk
   2. Encryption at host - Virtual Machine option that enhances Azure Disk Storage Server-Side Encryption to ensure that all temp disks and disk caches are encrypted at rest and
   3. Azure Disk Encryption - ADE encrypts the OS and data disks of Azure virtual machines (VMs) inside your VMs (bit locker)
-  4. Confidential disk encryption - binds disk encryption keys to the virtual machine's TPM and makes the protected disk content accessible only to the VM
+  4. Confidential disk encryption - binds disk encryption keys to the virtual machine's TPM and makes the protected disk content accessible only to the VM.
+Only os disk

 - Temporary disks are not managed disks and are not encrypted by SSE, unless you enable encryption at host.
 - Azure Disk Storage Server-Side Encryption (PMK and Custom Managed Keys through the Key Vault) encryption-at-rest - AES-256